 Cordell Hull was a Tennessee native.
 The Foundation bearing his name was chartered in 1951 at Vanderbilt University in Nashville, Tennessee by his friends and colleagues.
 The Cordell Hull Foundation (CHF) is a non-governmental, non-profit organization established for international understanding and peace through educational and cultural exchange.
 In 1954, three years later, the Foundation offices moved to New Orleans where it was originally headquartered in the International House.
 Two students came to study in the U.S. under the joint sponsorship of CHF through the Institute of International Education in New York.
 Mario Bermudez was named Executive Vice President and supervised the Foundation until 1967.
 In 1956 Dr. Alton Ochsner was nominated President of the Foundation.
 The contract with the International House ended in 1963.

 On January 25, 1965, the Executive Secretariat of the Foundation moved to Nashville, Tennessee.
 Then in 1967, the Foundation signed a contract with the World Trade Center, which brought it back to New Orleans.
 The Foundation’s progress was guided by an international board of outstanding business and civic leaders serving as unpaid Trustees.
 In the ’70s, the office was moved for a few years to Tulane University.
-In the ’80s the headquarters of the Foundation remained in New Orleans under the leadership of deLesseps “Toni” Morrison and the umbrella of his law offices until Mr. Morrison’s death in 1996.
-The principal office was relocated to New York City when Marianne Mason (Morrison) took over principal leadership of CHF for her husband.
-She was elected President in 1999.
+In the ’80s the headquarters of the Foundation remained in New Orleans under the leadership of deLesseps “Toni” Morrison until his death in 1996.
+The principal office was relocated to New York City when Marianne Mason took over principal leadership of the Foundation.
+She was officially elected President in 1999.

-From inception, the mission of the Foundation has been to perpetuate and honor the ideals and vision of Cordell Hull, whose life was dedicated to furthering peace and understanding among nations.
-Cordell Hull’s career centered on these goals during his twelve year tenure as Secretary of State under President Franklin D. Roosevelt and in his work to establish a center where all nations could convene and produce dialogue.
+From inception, the mission has been to perpetuate and honor the ideals and vision of Cordell Hull, dedicated to furthering peace and understanding among nations.
+During his twelve year tenure as Secretary of State under President Franklin D. Roosevelt, Cordell Hull worked to establish a center where all nations could convene and produce dialogue.
 Secretary Hull’s vision and perseverance provided a key basis for the establishment of The United Nations and earned him a Nobel Peace Prize in 1945.
 Today, relatively few people are familiar with the accomplishments of Cordell Hull.
 One of the main goals of the Cordell Hull Foundation is to return his name to deserved prominence.
 We are proud to bear this distinguished name, and look forward to spreading more information about the philosophy and accomplishments of one of this century’s greatest political leaders.
 Cordell Hull was a quiet, shy man of vision.
 The Cordell Hull Foundation will endeavor always to keep his vision alive and vigilant for the causes of peace and freedom.
 (For more information about Cordell Hull, please refer to the Biography of Cordell Hull section of this website.)

 Charter of the Cordell Hull Foundation